A QUESTION OF

-A. Yes, this really is the core scripture on the subject because it is the only one where Jesus addresses the whole question of marriage in the afterlife.
-Why don’t we let the Sccripture speak for itself.
-I will quote the Authorized Version and the NIV which between them give a fairly represenative translation of the Greek:
+A. Yes, this really is the core scripture on the subject because it is the only one where Yah'shua (Jesus) addresses the whole question of marriage in the afterlife.
+Why don’t we let the Scripture speak for itself.
+I will quote the Authorized Version (KJV) and the NIV which between them give a fairly represenative translation of the Greek:

 “The children of this world marry, and are given in marriage: But they which shall be accounted worthy to obtain that world, and the resurrection from the dead, neither marry, nor are given in marriage.
 Neither can they die any more: for they are equal to the angels; and are the children of God, being the children of the resurrection” (Lk.20:34-36, KJV).

 “The people of this age marry and are given in marriage.
 But those who are considered worthy of taking part in that age amd in the resurrection from the dead will neither marry nor be given in marriage, and they can no longer die; for they are like the angels” (Ibid., NIV).

 A. Let’s just see what’s there and not go reading anything into the text that isn’t there.
 Although Yah'shua (Jesus) is using marriage as an illustration of the resurrection, we’ll put the resurrection issue to the side for a moment.

 Yah'shua (Jesus) makes a direct comparison between “the people of this age” (NIV) or “the children of this world” (KJV) (the NASB and RSV called them “the sons of this age”) and “the children of the resurrection” (NIV, KJV).
 He says, directly and unambiguously, that the marriage practices that obtain in this world are not those which occur in the next.